-The gross income from that was $8,900.
-We also sold about $4,500 of meats and eggs, for a total gross income of $13,400.
+So, the gross income from our first year was $8,900.
+We also sold about $4,500 of meats and eggs to our CSA customers, for a total gross income of $13,400.
 After paying for a small greenhouse and a plant-starting room and some other stuff, we netted about $1,000.

 That might not sound like a lot, but remember this was literally a bootstrap operation; income from sales paid for all our equipment and supplies and our part-time farm help.
 It was also our learning year.